Kidsburgh: Charity Working To Give Kids A Voice, And Families Hope

 Tyler Winfield got his special iPad eight weeks ago.
 He is autistic and speaks like a 1-year-old, but understands like the 5-year-old he is.

 When asked how he is feeling, he touches some squares on his iPad and the device speaks the word, “happy.”
 Tyler was also asked what his favorite food is and after a few seconds of touching the iPad, it spoke, “hot dog.”
-When asked what he likes to do at home, he made the iPad say, “I play Minecraft”.
+When asked what he likes to do at home, he made the iPad say, “I play Minecraft.”

 Tyler’s mom, Jen, says the device has been an incredible gift to their family.